An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 where $K_{\nu}$ is a modified Bessel function with Bessel order $\nu$, see \cite[Section 9.6]{Abramowitz65}, and $r$ is defined by

 $M$ being defined in \eqref{eq:matlengthscale}.
-In this situation, as explained in \cite{rasmussen:2006}, the GP is $k$-times mean-square differentiable if and only if $\nu > k$.
-Here, as recommended by \cite{rasmussen:2006}, we shall focus on the cases where $\nu=3/2$ or $5/2$, for which $k_{\textrm{Mat\' ern}}$ has a computationally advantageous expression.
+In this situation, as explained in \cite{rasmussen:2006}, the GP is $q$-times mean-square differentiable if and only if $\nu > q$.
+Here, we shall focus on the case where $\nu=5/2$, for which $k_{\textrm{Mat\' ern}}$ has a computationally advantageous expression.
 Indeed, for $\nu=p+\frac{1}{2}$, where $p$ is in $\nset$,

 with $r$ defined in \eqref{eq:rmatern}; see \cite[Equation 10.2.15]{Abramowitz65} for further details.

 In the following, we shall denote by $\textrm{A}$ a fine grid of $\mathcal{A}$: